Navalny defiant as Russian court rejects his bid for freedom - WTMJ

 “The streets must speak now.
 There is nothing else left,” Volkov tweeted after Navalny’s appeal for his release was rejected, repeating the call for Russians to turn out in force Sunday.

-In a challenge to Putin two days after Navalny’s arrest, his organization released an extensive video report on a palatial seaside compound allegedly built for the president.
-It has been viewed over 98 million times, further stoking discontent.
+In a challenge to Putin two days after Navalny’s arrest, his organization released an extensive video report on a palatial seaside compound allegedly built for the president and equipped with fancy amenities, such as a mysterious “aqua-discotheque” that has drawn a stream of sarcastic jokes on the web.
+The video has been viewed over 99 million times, further stoking discontent.

+“If just 2% of the audience will take to the streets, it will be enough to bring all visitors of the ‘aqua-discotheque’ to their senses,” Navalny said on Instagram.

 Navalny fell into a coma Aug.
 20 while on a domestic flight from Siberia to Moscow.
 He was transferred to a Berlin hospital two days later.
 Labs in Germany, France and Sweden, and tests by the Organization for the Prohibition of Chemical Weapons, established that he was exposed to the Soviet-era Novichok nerve agent.